 Graduating from college in three years, instead of the typical four, isn’t just a proposition for overachievers.
 Adding a few extra credits here or there over the semesters won’t just help get you out the door faster, it could also help you save on tuition and room and board.

-Americans owe a whopping $1.6 trillion on their student loans.
-But, college isn’t only about dollars, cents, and a final piece of paper.
+Americans owe about $1.77 trillion in federal and private student loans as of 2023.
+But, college isn’t only about dollars and cents and a final piece of paper.

 Here are some key things to consider when deciding whether to graduate from college early and leave your student life behind.

 Pro: You Could Start Grad School Sooner

 If a master’s degree, medical school, law school, or another advanced degree path is in your future, completing your undergraduate work in three years may sound highly attractive.
 After all, you will be spending several more years in school to complete your higher education.

 Just take care that your undergraduate grades remain up to snuff to increase your chances of placement in the graduate school of your choice.

 💡 Quick Tip: Ready to refinance your student loan?
 You could save thousands.